SeanJ88/EC2-Auto-recovery/README.md

 ```
 ## Usage

+:warning: This Tool will only Automatically Subscribe, Tag, Create and Recover newly running instances that have the following tags: :warning:

+- dd-monitoring - true
+- dd-mute - false

+If the above is set to any different, then the Lambda will not subscribe and auto add tags/alarms to the instance.

+The functionality of the Lambda also only listens to newly 'running' or 'terminated' instances.

+The Lambda will not auto tag Instances that are currently in a running state before the Lambda deployment.

+If you want current instances to have auto recovery enabled then these instances must first be stopped and then put back into a running state for the Lambda to trigger.
+### Prerequisites

+- Serverless Framework Installed - v2.x.x or higher
+- node installed - v14.x.x or higher
+- npm installed - v8.x.x or higher

 ### Deployment

 In order to deploy the example, you need to run the following command:

 ```
+export AWS_PROFILE=profile
-$ serverless deploy --stage stage --profile profile
+serverless deploy --stage stage
 ```

+- Profile should be the Account you want to deploy to listed in your AWS Credentials File.
 - Stage should be the environment you want to deploy e.g dev/test/int/prod
-- Profile should be the Account you want to deploy to listed in your AWS Credentials File.
+- :warning: If you do not have profiles set up then please assume the role for the account you want to deploy to and run the serverless deploy command :warning:

 This deployment should only be deployed once per Account.
 I'd recommend if you have an Int account and Dev account in the same account.
 Then deploy the Lambda with the stage int